Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Analytic continuation

 \section{Analytic continuation}

-In this section, we prove the validity of the analytic continuation and approximation argument used to prove Theorem \ref{main_th}.
+In this section, we prove the validity of the analytic continuation and approximation argument used to prove Theorem \ref{main_th}, under the required set of assumptions \ref{main_assum}.
 According to Lemma 4, for any $\tilde{\lambda}_{2}>0$ and $\lambda_{2}>\lambda_{2}^{*}$, any scalar pseudo-Lipschitz observable of order 2 $\phi$, we have almost surely

 where $H_{x}=\frac{\hat{m}_{1x}^*x_{0}+\sqrt{\hat{\chi}_{1x}^*}\xi_{1x}}{\hat{Q}_{1x}}$ is defined in Theorem \ref{main_th}.
 We would like to show that this equality still holds for any $\lambda_{2}>0$.
 To do so we will show that, for a real analytic approximation of problem Eq.\eqref{student}, both sides of Eq.\eqref{to_be_cont} are real analytic in $\lambda_{2}$.
 We may then use the real analytic continuation theorem, as given in \cite{krantz2002primer} to extend to any $\lambda_{2}>0$.
 We will treat the case $\lambda_{2}=0$ separately.
 In what follows, we will write the dependency in $\lambda_{2}$ of the estimator explicitly, i.e., $\hat{\mathbf{x}} = \hat{\mathbf{x}}(\lambda_{2})$.